PatrickWLowe/READMEgen/README.md

 ## Description

-#### An App that allows you to generate a README file that works as a template using Node JS.
+#### An App that allows you to generate a README file that works as a template using Node JS and inquirer.

 ## Technologies Used